Rick and Morty: Broadcast

 Following the conclusion of the show's third season, co-creators Harmon and Roiland wanted to have assurance that there would be many more seasons of Rick and Morty in the future, so that they would be able to focus on the show and minimize their involvement in other projects.
 Additionally, Harmon had expressed his wish for the upcoming fourth season to consist of more than ten episodes.
 In May 2018, after prolonged contract negotiations, Adult Swim announced a long-term deal with the creators, ordering 70 new episodes over an unspecified number of seasons.
 Roiland was confident that this big renewal deal would allow the creators to minimize the gaps between seasons to no more than a year, as they would be able to schedule their time around the show and "keep the machine going."
 In January 2023, it was confirmed that the long-term deal had renewed the series through to a tenth season.
+In January 2024, it was revealed that due to the recent Writers Guild strike, production was delayed and thus made it so the eighth season of the regular series would not be released until 2025, though an anime series would in 2024.
+At a New York Comic Con panel in 2024, it was announced that the series had been renewed for an additional two seasons, through a 12th season.

 In May 2019, the fourth season of Rick and Morty was announced to debut in November 2019.
 The fourth season consisted of ten episodes split across two airings.
 The first five episodes began airing on November 10, 2019, while the remaining five episodes began airing on May 3, 2020.
 The sixth season premiered on September 4, 2022.
+The seventh season premiered on October 15, 2023.
+The eighth season premiered on May 25, 2025.